This is the official government website of the Village of Arden, Delaware.

 The Village of Arden was founded in 1900 by sculptor Frank Stephens and architect Will Price, with financial help from Joseph Fels, the soap manufacturer.
 One of 17 land trusts founded between 1894 and 1950, Arden is based on the Single-Tax economic philosophy of Henry George.
 As a result, a person's house is not taxed, only the land it sits on.
 The land is owned in common and managed by three trustees.
 Inspired by the Garden-City Movement, half the land is woods and open space.
 Foot paths criss-cross the village.

 Arden is known for its artists and also for its theater.
 Stages abound, including two at the Arden Club and one managed by the Village of Arden: the outdoor Field Theatre.
 In nearby Ardentown, you will find the New Candlelight Dinner Theatre.
 The entire community is registered as a Historic Place by the federal government, as are neighboring Ardentown (founded 1922) and Ardencroft (founded 1950).
 This history is preserved by the non-profit Arden Craft Shop Museum, which preserves the Village of Arden's Archives.

 Arden in its early decades was the summer home of artists, musicians, theater people and social activists.
 In those times it had a summer camp atmosphere and the village still feels like a summer camp in many ways, all year long, in large part because of the activities scheduled at the Village of Arden's Buzz Ware Village Center. and by the non-profit cultural umbrella, The Arden Club and its many Gilds.
 Once a year, the Saturday of Labor Day weekend, the Arden Club hosts the Arden Fair.
 Also, every month, the Arden Community Recreation Association hosts a family event.

-Explore the links to the left and right to learn about the current role of government in the Village of Arden.
+Explore the links to the upper left and right to learn about the current role of government in the Village of Arden.